svschmit/memdocs.de-de/memdocs/intune/configuration/vpn-settings-windows-8-1.md

 <!--- **Fingerprint** (Check Point Capsule VPN only): Specify a string (for example, "Contoso Fingerprint Code") that will be used to verify that the VPN server can be trusted.
 A fingerprint can be sent to the client so it knows to trust any server that presents the same fingerprint when connecting.
 If the device doesn't already have the fingerprint, it will prompt the user to trust the VPN server that they are connecting to while showing the fingerprint.
 (The user manually verifies the fingerprint and chooses **trust** to connect.) --->

-- **Anmeldegruppe oder -domäne** (nur SonicWall Mobile Connect): Geben Sie den Namen der Anmeldegruppe oder Domäne an, mit der Sie eine Verbindung herstellen möchten.
+- **Anmeldegruppe oder -domäne** (nur SonicWall Mobile Connect): Geben Sie den Namen der Anmeldegruppe oder Domäne ein, mit der Sie eine Verbindung herstellen möchten.

-- **Rolle** (nur Pulse Secure): Geben Sie den Namen der Benutzerrolle an, die Zugriff auf diese Verbindung hat.
+- **Rolle** (nur Pulse Secure): Geben Sie den Namen der Benutzerrolle ein, die auf diese Verbindung zugreifen kann.
 Eine Benutzerrolle definiert persönliche Einstellungen und Optionen und aktiviert oder deaktiviert bestimmte Zugriffsfeatures.

-- **Bereich** (nur Pulse Secure): Geben Sie den Namen des gewünschten Authentifizierungsbereichs an.
+- **Bereich** (nur Pulse Secure): Geben Sie den Namen des gewünschten Authentifizierungsbereichs ein.
 Ein Authentifizierungsbereich ist eine Gruppe von Authentifizierungsressourcen, die vom Verbindungstyp „Pulse Secure“ verwendet werden.

 - **Benutzerdefiniertes XML:** Geben Sie benutzerdefinierte XML-Befehle zum Konfigurieren der VPN-Verbindung an.